 The recertification process for the Certified Clinical Documentation Specialist (CCDS) ensures that clinical documentation improvement professionals stay abreast of changing government and private-payer regulations, documentation and coding requirements, and important developments in the field of CDI.

 CCDS certification holders must submit the recertification application along with proof of having earned 30 Continuing Education Units (CEUs) relevant to the CDI field.
-Individuals may submit no more than 10 CEUs for a single activity, with the exception of the annual ACDIS Conference or the HCPro CDI-related Boot Camps.
+All CEUs for recertification must be approved prior to the training event.
+CEUs may not be applied for after an event under any circumstances.
+Individuals may submit no more than 10 CEUs for a single activity from another accredited agency or organization such as AHIMA or ANCC.
+All CEUs issued by HCPro and ACDIS are accepted for recertification (such as from the annual ACDIS Conference or an HCPro CDI-related Boot Camps).

 Only CEU activities completed after a candidate passes the CCDS exam may be submitted for recertification.
 CEUs must be earned during the two-year period when the certification is valid.
 Additional CEUs do not carry over to the next renewal period.